NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 = High-Level Model Description

 The model adopted for the search-and-rescue mission involves 3 different types of agents: _survivors_, _first-responders_ and _drones_.
-They are placed in different numbers inside a rectangular map, where exits (i.e. safe zones reached by _survivors_ to get to safety) and fires are fixed in place from the beginning of the scenario.
+They are placed in different numbers inside a rectangular map, where exits (i.e. safe zones reached by _survivors_ to get to safety) and fires are fixed in place from the beginning of the simulation.

 The key characteristics of the agents are these:
 - *Survivors*: Can be in 3 different states, depending whether they find themselves near a fire or if they are following instructions.
   - *In-need* (i.e. near a fire): They cannot move and needs to be assisted.
-After $T_v$ time units, they became a casualty.
+After $T_v$ time units, they became a casualty and die.
   - *Busy* (acting as _zero-responders_): The _survivor_ is following an instruction and can be either assisting directly or contacting a _first-responder_ to get help.
   - *Moving*: When _survivors_ are not near a fire or busy enacting some instruction, they can move towards an exit to get to safety following some _moving policy_.
 - *First-responders*: